-Injuries While Working from Home May Be Covered by Workers’ Comp
+Injuries While Working from Home May Be Covered by Workers’ Compensation

 Workers’ compensation insurance pays benefits to Ohio workers who are injured while on the job.
 But what about when the job is being performed at home?
 Many people have been working remotely from home at the direction of their employers during the COVID-19 pandemic.
 We’ve received numerous questions about whether an injured employee is eligible for workers’ compensation benefits if injured while working from home.